OctopusDeploy/docs/docs/administration/managing-users-and-teams/creating-teams-for-a-user-with-mixed-environment-privileges_content_(,2019.1).partial.md

 ![](/docs/images/guides-user-role-and-teams-configuration/prod-deployment-viewers.png "width=500")

 Once again after adding all the users that should be a member of this team, in this case the same as those who can deploy to development, hit **Save**.
 The next time the user refreshes the page or performs an operation then these new rules will be in effect.

-## Summary {#Creatingteamsforauserwithmixedenvironmentprivileges-Summary}

-The permissions system in Octopus Deploy provides a very flexible way of defining what broad access to system functionality, while still allowing it to be constrained to very specific environments or projects.
-In this guide we have seen how a developer can have their permissions configured so that they can have full access to the first few stages of the deployment lifecycle, while allowing much limited access to the business critical production areas.